-All hazardous waste produced by extraction labs and dispensaries are subject to regulations found in the Maine Department of Environmental Protection Rule, Chapter 850.
+All hazardous waste produced by manufacturing facilities, extraction labs and dispensaries are subject to regulations found in the Maine Department of Environmental Protection Rule, Chapter 850.
 This includes solvent soaked plant matter and materials that contain toxic substances.

 Non-hazardous marijuana waste must also be properly disposed of in accordance with the State of Maine’s Adult Use Marijuana Program Rule, Section 9 – Waste Management found in 18-691 C.M.R., Chapter 1.